This backpacking checklist covers exactly what you need to take hiking, without carrying extra weight, or wasting money on useless gear.

 I don’t recommend heavy-down pants.
 They are too warm unless you’re in arctic winter environments.

-Thin Socks: Worn at camp during all seasons.
+Thin Socks: Worn at camp during spring and summer.

-Thick Socks: Layer over thin socks for cold weather conditions.
+Thick Socks: Worn solo in cold weather.
+Layer over thin socks for very cold.

 Camp Shoes & Sandals